uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 A 3D viewer are integrated in QGIS: `View > New 3D Map View`

+In the 3D map window, make sure to first:

+* Click on the settings icon and set the "Type" to "DEM (Raster layer)", and set the "Elevation" to your clipped DEM.
+* Exaggerate the relief with the "Vertical scale" setting (try 3).

+To see the 3D effect, you will have to use your <kbd>Ctrl</kbd> on your keyboard to change the angle of view.

-A useful plugin for 3D maps is qgis2threeJS.
+> A useful plugin for 3D maps is qgis2threeJS, which might be handy to add a 3D map to a website.

 ## Saving your project